morteza.moradi

 Stack

-GPT-powered SaaS that monitors 350+ economic variables across 6 government and financial APIs, delivering real-time macroeconomic risk assessments across 11 GICS equity sectors and 7 risk categories.
-Solo-built and shipped to live launch.
+A production SaaS that monitors 350+ economic variables across 6 government and financial APIs, delivering real-time macroeconomic risk assessments across 11 GICS equity sectors and 7 risk categories.
+I drove the problem-framing, the feasibility calls, the architecture, and the build.

 The problem